populse/mia_processes/docs/source/documentation/bricks/preprocess/others/TemplateFromTemplateFlow.rst

 ------------------------------------

 TemplateFlow is a repository of neuroimaging templates including spatial mapping across standard space.
-Each tempalte is described by a template name (for example: 'MNI152NLin2009cAsym', 'MNIColin27', 'MNIPediatricAsym') and by several optional entities (resolution, suffix, label..).
+Each template is described by a template name (for example: 'MNI152NLin2009cAsym', 'MNIColin27', 'MNIPediatricAsym') and by several optional entities (resolution, suffix, label..).

 --------------------------------------